davekilian/terracast/docs/architecture.md

 TerrascaleDB indexes data using a log-structured merge strategy inspired by ideas from Apache Druid and WiscKey.

-Like in WiscKey, new rows are logged to a dedicated log in arrival order, are indexed externally using log-structured merge trees, and are cleaned up using a copy-forward garbage collection scheme.
+Like in WiscKey, new rows are logged to a dedicated 'row store' in arrival order, are indexed externally using log-structured merge trees, and are cleaned up using copy-forward garbage collection.
 Storing rows out-of-page with respect to the log-structured merge tree index incurs additional read amplification (since rows are not in the tree and must be fetched with an additional read after the tree lookup) but allows for lower write amplification (since the rows themselves do not need to be rewritten with the rest of the tree on checkpoint and merge).
-This design is particularly well-suited to modern flash memory, which provide good parallel random-read performance but tend to wear out under write-heavy workloads.
+This design is particularly well-suited to modern flash memory, which provide good parallel random-read performance but provide poor wear characteristics on write-heavy workloads.

-TerrascaleDB uses a dual indexing strategy over this arrival-order row log.
-One of the indexes is a traditional row-oriented log-structured merge tree which maps row primary keys to the corresponding row positions in the row log.
+TerrascaleDB uses a dual indexing strategy over this arrival-order row store.
+One of the indexes is a traditional row-oriented log-structured merge tree which maps primary keys to the corresponding location in the row store.
 The other index is a columnar inverted index inspired by Apache Druid.
 The row index is well-suited for answering OLTP queries that request individual rows (including point queries and bounding-box window queries), and the columnar index is well-suited for OLAP (cross-tabulation) queries that feature large-scale aggregation and grouping with potentially complex multidimensional filters.

+Dual-indexing enables hybrid transactional/analytical processing, at the cost of doubling the write amplification and storage overhead of a traditional row-only or column-only index.
+Storing (relatively large) row payloads out-of-page in a separate, garbage-collected row store reduces the write amplification and space overhead of dual-indexing, leading to manageable write/space amplification overhead.

+TODO column store provides a natural scheme for computing bounding boxes over spatiotemporal data, which can then be further refined with fine-grained collision detection at query time.
+More detail to follow.

+TODO segue with we begin by examining the basic data structures that exist in a TerrascaleDB table and then we talk about basic management operations writing ahead, checkpoint and merge.
+Finally, we discuss query algorithms for scalar-transactional, scalar-analytical and spatiotemporal data.

-### The Row Log
+### The Row Store

-TODO append-only log used for acknowleding writes and recovery and becomes the long-term row storage.
-But we have to be able to remove parts of it and move that to objects.
-So maybe it's not that simple.
-Maybe the row log and the write ahead log are separate.
+TODO this is an incrementally-built B+ tree which maps unique row identifiers to full row blobs.
+The row index and column index both refer to rows by their row numbers in this store.
+But this probably can't be as simple as a B+ tree if we want to support copy-forward GC, unless we're willing to copy-on-write the B+ pages themselves, which, idk, maybe we are.
+Sit on this a little more.

 ### Memory Tables